 Why become an electrical engineer?
-10 convincing reasons exist if electricity and magnetism weren’t enough.
+I can think of 10 solid reasons, and that’s if electricity and magnetism don’t already have you hooked.

-But, I know electrical engineering doesn’t click for everyone the same way as it did for me.
-So, I’m going to go over 10 reasons why electrical engineering may be right for you.
+But I get that electrical engineering might not resonate with everyone the same way it did for me.
+So, let me share 10 reasons why electrical engineering could be the perfect fit for you.

-To point out, if you’re a go-getter and put in the work, there’s no pay ceiling.
-Despite what anyone says.
-You can start a business doing any one of the following:
+Here’s the deal: if you’re a go-getter and put in the work, there’s no pay ceiling in electrical engineering.
+Don’t let anyone tell you otherwise.
+You can start a business in the electrical field, focusing on things like:

 - Designing and selling new equipment and components

-But if starting a business isn’t for you, you can still make great money in the field.
-In fact, there are many ways to make over $500k as an engineer.
-It’s best to first learn the attributes of the highest paying engineering jobs though.
-You’ll then learn how to position yourself in the job market.
+But even if entrepreneurship isn’t your cup of tea, you can still make great money as an electrical engineer.
+In fact, there are numerous ways to rake in over $500k a year.
+Start by learning the attributes of the highest-paying engineering jobs, and you’ll know how to position yourself in the job market.

-Now, check out the annual salaries for electrical engineers below, across the U.S.
+Check out this schematic showing typical annual salaries for electrical engineers across the U.S.:

 #3 Broad field with many specialties

-No matter your interest, you can probably find an electrical field you like.
-Because there are just so many awesome specialties to choose from.
-The following is a list of some of the fields you can dive into:
+Whatever your interest, there’s probably an electrical engineering specialty you’ll love.
+There are just so many cool niches to explore.
+Here’s a list of some of the fields you can dive into:

 - Energy systems